Toranosuke Takagi

-Toranosuke "Tora" Takagi (高木 虎之介; born 12 February 1974) is a Japanese former racing driver.
+Toranosuke "Tora" Takagi (高木 虎之介; born 12 February 1974) is a Japanese former racing driver, having notably competed in Formula One from 1998 to 1999 for Tyrrell and Arrows, having served as test driver for the former in 1997.
+Outside of Formula One, Takagi won the 2005 Super GT series in the GT500 class alongside Yuji Tachikawa, and the 2000 Formula Nippon Championship.

 Early career

 Takagi was heavily influenced by his father, a touring car driver.
 In the early 1980s he began racing karts, competing in his first championship kart race in 1987.
 After winning several All Japan National Kart A2 series races, Takagi ended his kart racing career in 1991 and began racing Formula Toyota in 1992.
 In 1993, he began competing in All Japan Formula Three, finishing tenth in his rookie season.

 Formula One

 Takagi driving for Tyrrell at the 1998 Spanish Grand Prix.